parhomenkoml/Web-login-form-brute-forcing/README.md

-# Web login form brute forcing
+# Web login form brute

 This project focuses on developing and executing a brute force attack on a web-based login form.
 The project is divided into two key components: